You’re mistaken if you don’t think a supermarket’s sales strategy impacts your grocery shopping.

-- Is it really a deal?
-Check prices on the shelf of similar product.
+- Is it a deal?
+Check prices on the shelf of a similar product.

-- Do you really need to buy that many to get a deal?
-Often the regular price is $1 but a similar sales strategy is to get the consumer to buy more.
+- Do you need to buy that many to get a deal?
+Often the regular price is $1, but a similar sales strategy is to get the consumer to buy more.

 Limited Time Offers – Sales Strategy 12

-I do realize that it gets customers through the door on specific days mainly on the weekend.
+I realize that it gets customers through the door on specific days, mainly weekends.

 It just sucks if you have to work weekends and can’t take advantage of the deals.

-You might notice your grocery flyer has a limited offer for three days only and the prices are amazing.
+You might notice your grocery flyer has a limited offer for three days only, and the prices are fantastic.

-With a sense of urgency, customers will do whatever they can to purchase these products before they run out or the deal is done.
+With a sense of urgency, customers will do whatever they can to purchase these products before they run out or the deal is finished.